 CIIS Office: Kelley Lawson-Khalidi, Director of Off-Campus Programs - Questions about eligibility, program logistics, and other off-campus opportunities.

-Peer Advisor: Molli Richards, London FYP Fall 2013 - Questions about the student experience.
+Peer Advisor: Lydia Chavez (London FYP CA 2015) - Questions about the student experience.

-Faculty Director: Dr. Madeleine Wong - Questions about program academics.
+Faculty Director: Dr. Val Lehr - Questions about program academics.